 All innovation pressure comes from consumer expectations.
 Agents may prefer to continue doing business with the same MGAs, even if new options with faster automated quoting are popping up.
 However, agents may not exclusively determine the success of MGAs.

 The consumer race to instant gratification is probably a bit overstated by tech startups and hype machines- especially for E&S and more complex risks, but this doesn’t mean things can stay the same.
-For example, suppose a customer can choose between a professional expert who can answer questions and deliver quotes online or via email in a matter of minutes and another professional expert who takes days to quote.
+For example, suppose a customer can choose between a professional expert who can answer questions and deliver quotes online or via email in a matter of minutes.
+On the other hand, there’s another professional expert who takes days to provide a quote.
 Which one do you think gets the edge?

 More to the point, if an MGA has a niche program, it is highly likely that the manual quoting and underwriting process could be mostly or entirely automated very cost-efficiently…AND if the industry leader doesn’t automate it, there is an open door for a competitor to make gains.
 The whole sector of niche programs is ripe for automation.
 The intake process is typically very specialized and specific.
 Rating variables are usually minimal (less than 10-15) relative to highly sophisticated modelling in generic home, auto, and BOP products popping up left and right.